cristianbanarescu/iOS-Development/README.md

 # iOS-Development
-Repository containing small iOS Demos &amp; Projects
+Repository containing small iOS Demos &amp; Projects.
+This is a work in progress.
+Right now, this repo only contains links to useful information about different topics.

 TODOs: